ashikurrafi/Pika_Pika/README.md

-This is Pika Pika, a basic Pokemon app created using React 19 Will be get more update
+This is Pika Pika, a basic Pokemon app created using React 19.
+Will be get more update.
 Feel free to contribute and make it more beautiful ❤

 # React + Vite